antiroyalty/ca-climate-action-initiative/electricity_cost_calculator/README.md

 ### Class Descriptions
 **ElectricityCostCalculator:** Central class for calculating the overall electricity cost based on various inputs like utility costs, infrastructure costs, time-of-use rates, load profile, and contributions from solar panels and heat pumps.

-**UtilityCosts:** Represents utility-related costs, such as annual revenue requirements.
+**RevenueRequirement:** Represents utility-related costs, such as annual revenue requirements.

-**InfrastructureCosts:** Handles calculations related to infrastructure investment and its return, considering the capital and return rate.

 **TimeOfUseRates:** Manages time-of-use electricity rates, allowing for different rates at different times of the day.